mascot-vis/mascot-vis.github.io/content/tutorials/instruction/index.md

 <script src="https://mascot-vis.github.io/dist/mascot-min.js"></script>
 ```

+[Download sample code](https://mascot-vis.github.io/sampleWebApp.zip) showing how to include Mascot.js in a simple web application.

 ### Using Mascot.js in an ES6 module
 To get the latest version, include "mascot-vis" as a dependency in your package.json file, or do:
 ```